All Episodes

 Why?

-Do we have a two-tiered justice system?
+Do we have a two-tier justice system?

-We have full coverage of all of this, every angle tonight on Hannity, including uh the Trump campaign, Eric Trump will weigh in tonight.
+We have full coverage of all of this, every angle tonight on Hannity, including the Trump campaign.

 We have our legal panel tonight and much more.

-Ten Eastern on the Fox News Channel will continue with Philip Haney, Rich Higgins, and Jonathan Gillam on the Sean Hannity Show.
+We'll continue with Philip Haney, Rich Higgins, and Jonathan Gillam on the Sean Hannity Show.

-Hannity Headline, a bite-sized version of the show that you can take with you everywhere you go.com.
+Hannity Headline, a bite-sized version of the show that you can take with you anywhere you go.

-All right, Hannity tonight, 10 Eastern on the Fox News Channel.
+All right, Hannity tonight, 10 Eastern on the Fox News channel.

-We have our panel of attorneys, Jay Seculow, Judge Janine Piero will join us tonight.
+Jay Seculo, Judge Janine Pirro, will join us tonight.

-Also the political side of this, Laura Ingram and former Governor Mike Huckabee.
+Also, the political side of this, Laura Ingram and former Governor Mike Huckabee.

-We know you never want to miss the Sean Hannity show.
+We know you never want to miss the Sean Hannity Show.

 And now you never have to.

-A bite-sized version of the show that you can take with you on your laptop, your mobile phone, everywhere you go.
+Just sign up for Hannity Headlines, a bite-sized version of the show that you can take with you on your laptop, your mobile phone, everywhere you go, even to your liberal-in-law's place in Vermont.

-To sign up today for Hannity Headlines, go to Hannity.
+To sign up today for Hannity Headlines, go to Hannity.com.

-And I have to add, even if I'd had two devices, uh, which is obviously permitted, many people do that, you would still have to put the responsibility where it belongs, which is on the official.
+And I have to add, even if I'd had two devices, which is obviously permitted, many people do that, you would still have to put the responsibility where it belongs, which is on the official.

-Now I have so far used the singular term email server in describing the referral that began our investigation.
+Now, I have so far used the singular term email server in describing the referral that began our investigation.

 It turns out to have been more complicated than that.